-Condition: a richly inked and well-printed (near faultless) impression trimmed around the platemark and laid upon an archival support sheet of millennium quality washi paper.
-The sheet is in a near pristine condition with no tears, holes, folds, abrasions, stains or foxing.
+Condition: a richly inked and well-printed (near faultless) impression with reasonably wide margins (varying between .8 to 1.9 cm) around the platemark.
+The sheet is in a near pristine/museum quality condition with no tears, holes, folds, abrasions, significant stains or foxing

-I am selling this magnificent first state (lifetime) impression of three he-goats on a grassy mound—note how Berchem has varied the depth of the etched lines separating the foreground goats from the one further back so that the more distant goat appears lighter in tone—for the total cost of AU$238 (currently US$170.21/EUR158.63/GBP133.72 at the time of posting this listing) including postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.
+I am selling this magnificent first state (lifetime) impression of three he-goats on a grassy mound—note how Berchem has varied the depth of the etched lines separating the foreground goats from the one further back so that the more distant goat appears lighter in tone—for the total cost of AU$308 (currently US$205.87/EUR186.27/GBP163.97 at the time of posting this listing) including Express Mail (EMS) postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.

 If you are interested in purchasing this sensitively executed and subtly animated etching, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.